Donnel Pumphrey: Philadelphia Eagles (second stint)

-On October 23, 2018, Pumphrey was signed to the Philadelphia Eagles practice squad.
+On October 23, 2018, Pumphrey was signed to the Eagles practice squad.
 Pumphrey signed a reserve/future contract with the Eagles on January 14, 2019.
 He was waived during final roster cuts on August 30, 2019.

 DC Defenders

-Pumphrey was drafted in the 7th round in the 2020 XFL Draft by the DC Defenders.
+Pumphrey was selected by the DC Defenders of the XFL in the 7th round in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

+Coaching career

+In 2022, Pumphrey joined San Diego State as a graduate assistant.

+On February 9, 2023, Pumphrey was hired by Sacramento State University to serve as the team's running backs coach.